DynamoMTL/shopify-pipeline/README.md

 `src/specs`

-Jest will look for files named `*.spec.js` or `*.test.js` in the `specs` folder of your application to run the test suite.
+The way it is set up, Jest will look for files named `*.spec.js` or `*.test.js` in the `specs` folder of your application to run the test suite.

 You can nest and organize your specs in subfolders as long as the filenames follow this convention.

-More info on Jest here [link to jest's documentation]
+The `pipeify test` is just a proxy for launching `jest` and as such we recommend you read [their documentation](https://facebook.github.io/jest/docs/getting-started.html) to learn more about the framework and how to use it.

 ## Using the Tool (API)
 Here are the available API commands for Pipeify: